golioth/docs/docs/reference/2-protocols/2-device-auth.md

 Certificate authentication is more complex to setup and use, but provides a superior level of security.

 It also enables you to perform zero-touch provisioning of devices.
-After you configure the trusted root or intermediate certificates in your Golioth project, and device connecting using a certificate signed by one of the trusted certificates will be *automatically provisioned*.
+After you configure the trusted root or intermediate certificates in your Golioth project, a device connecting using a certificate signed by one of the trusted certificates will be *automatically provisioned* in that project.

 ### Server authentication